 The ability to communicate in meaningful and appropriate ways with native speakers is the goal of language study.
-The 10 teaching competencies/principles developed by the Interstate New Teacher Assessment and Support Consortium (INTASC) Council of Chief State School Officials in 1992 (Model Standards for Beginning Teachers Licensing and Development: A Resource for State Dialogue) serve as the basis for the INTASC Standards for Beginning Foreign Language Teachers.
-These standards are used to assess your progress as you navigate the secondary foreign language education program at the University of Nebraska-Lincoln.
-The Standards and Frameworks provide the what, how, when and why of language study and serve as important documents to help guide the classroom teacher in determining curriculum and pedagogy for language classrooms.
+The 10 teaching competencies/principles developed by the Interstate New Teacher Assessment and Support Consortium (INTASC) Council of Chief State School Officials in 1992 (Model Standards for Beginning Teachers Licensing and Development: A Resource for State Dialogue) serve as the basis for the INTASC Standards for Beginning World Language Teachers.
+These standards are used to assess your progress as you navigate the secondary world language education program at the University of Nebraska-Lincoln.
+The Standards and Frameworks provide the what, how, when, and why of language study and serve as important documents to help guide the classroom teacher in determining curriculum and pedagogy for language classrooms.

 Effective teachers evaluate their teaching based on a deep understanding of:

 - The needs/interests of diverse learners,